 Unicode has the advantage of providing one ordinal for every character in every script used in modern and ancient texts.
 Previously, there were only 256 possible ordinals for script characters.
 Texts were typically bound to a code page which mapped the ordinals to script characters.
-This lead to very much confusion especially with respect to internationalization (usually written as i18n - 'i' + 18 characters + 'n') of software.
+This lead to very much confusion especially with respect to internationalization (usually written as i18n - ii' + 18 characters + in') of software.
 Unicode solves these problems by defining one code page for all scripts.